 Action # Title Description Total Funds Contributing 1.1 Diagnostic and intervention software District will purchase diagnostic and intervention software principally directed to support for socio- economically disadvantaged, EL, Foster Youth.
-This action will also benefit students with disabilities. \$35,000.00 Yes 1.2 Paraprofessionals Paraprofessionals will support Tier 1, Tier 2, and Tier 3 instruction which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit students with disabilities. \$565,000.00 Yes
+This action will also benefit students with disabilities. \$37,800.00 Yes

-Assistant/Associate 1.3 Assistant/Associate Principal The District will continue to employ additional administration to oversee Title 1, Special Education, assessments, and student discipline principally directed to support the needs of our low income, foster youth, EL students, and students with disabilities. \$175,000.00 Yes 1.4 Provide assessment and services Provide assessment and services to students identified as being in need of these assessments and support services.
+Action # Title Description Total Funds Contributing 1.2 Paraprofessionals Paraprofessionals will support Tier 1, Tier 2, and Tier 3 instruction which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities.
+These paraprofessionals will be servicing students in the general education classroom. \$395,161.97 Yes 1.3 Assistant/Associate Principal The District will continue to employ additional administration to oversee Title 1, Special Education, assessments, and student discipline principally directed to support the needs of our low income, foster youth, EL students, and students with disabilities. \$133,010.38 Yes 1.4 Provide assessment and services Provide assessment and services to students identified as being in need of these assessments and support services.
 Services include support for students that are struggling academically by instructional aides, not designated as a requirement of IEP's, in both general education and special education classrooms.
-Through the review of data, students who are struggling academically are at risk of not achieving grade level standards. \$20,000.00 Yes .5 Tier 2 intervention in ELA All students will receive core plus more Tier 2 intervention in ELA which supports all students. \$220,000.00 No 1.6 Highly qualified teachers The District will hire highly qualified teachers to for Tier 1, Tier 2, and Tier 3 instruction. \$50,000.00 No 1.7 Supplemental Curriculum The District will purchase supplemental curriculum to assist in differentiating students needs. \$10,000.00 No .8 SDRT Student Data Review Team will be implemented twice a year to focus on student data \$7,000.00 No .9 Technology Update Technology to maintain 1:1 student ratio in grades 1st through 8th and 2:1 in grade TK and K which is principally directed to meet the needs of low income, foster youth, EL students.
-This action will also benefit \$20,000.00 Yes
+Through the review of data, students who are struggling academically are at risk of not achieving grade level standards. \$15,400.00 Yes 1.5 Tier 2 intervention in ELA All students will receive core plus more Tier 2 intervention in ELA which supports all students.
+This Action is funded with Title 1 Part A funds. \$220,000.00 No 1.6 Highly qualified teachers The District will hire highly qualified teachers to for Tier 1, Tier 2, and Tier 3 instruction. \$16,070.00 No 1.7 Supplemental Curriculum The District will purchase supplemental curriculum to assist in differentiating students needs. \$12,400.00 No 1.8 SDRT Student Data Review Team will be implemented twice a year to focus on student data \$3,120.00 No

-1.10 Summer School Provide the opportunity to attend a summer program to students in grades K-8 who are below grade in ELA. \$200,000.00 No 1.11 Curriculum The District will provide up to date, from the most recent adoption, state adopted curriculum to all students in the areas of ELA, Math, Science, and Social Studies. \$200,000.00 No
+Action # Title Description Total Funds Contributing 1.9 Technology Update Technology to maintain 1:1 student ratio in grades 1st through 8th and 2:1 in grade TK and K which is principally directed to meet the needs of low income, foster youth, EL students.
+This action will also benefit students with disabilities. \$5,000.00 Yes 1.10 Summer School Provide the opportunity to attend a summer program to students in grades K-8 who are below grade in ELA. \$250,000.00 No 1.11 Curriculum The District will provide up to date, from the most recent adoption, state adopted curriculum to all students in the areas of ELA, Math, Science, and Social Studies. \$100,000.00 No